The Treasure of Turmeric

 This spice, also known as yellow gold, is a great source of nutrients and substances such as vitamins C, E and K, niacin, sodium, calcium, potassium, copper, magnesium, iron and zinc.

-The compounds that give it its great medicinal properties are curcumin, demenoxycurcumin and bisdemethoxycurcumin.
-Thanks to these, it has properties and benefits for the body such as:
+The compounds that give it its great medicinal properties are curcumin, demenoxycurcumin, and bisdemethoxycurcumin.
+These compounds give it properties and benefits for the body such as:

 Contraindications of turmeric

-1. Drug interactions: Curcumin, the active compound in turmeric, may interfere with some medications, such as blood thinners and nonsteroidal anti-inflammatory drugs.
-If you are taking any medications, it is important to talk to your doctor before taking any turmeric supplements.
+- Drug interactions: Curcumin, the active compound in turmeric, may interfere with some medications, such as blood thinners and nonsteroidal anti-inflammatory drugs.
+If you are taking any medication, it's important to talk to your doctor before taking any turmeric supplements.

-2. Allergic reactions: Some people may have allergic reactions to turmeric, especially if they have allergies to ginger, cardamom, or dandelion.
+- Allergic reactions: Some people may experience allergic reactions to turmeric, especially if they are allergic to ginger, cardamom, or dandelion.
 If you experience allergy symptoms, stop using it and seek medical attention immediately.

-3. Pregnancy and breastfeeding: Although it is considered safe when used in cooking, it is recommended to avoid using turmeric supplements during pregnancy and breastfeeding due to lack of information regarding its safety.
+- Pregnancy and breastfeeding: Although considered safe for cooking, turmeric supplements should be avoided during pregnancy and breastfeeding due to a lack of safety information.

-4. Gallbladder disease: It can increase bile production and may cause problems for people who have gallbladder disease.
+- Gallbladder disease: It can increase bile production and can cause problems for people who have gallbladder disease.

 Recommendations and how to consume it

 Like any spice, you can include turmeric in countless recipes.
-It is most commonly used in Indian cuisine.
-However, You can add it to your stews, soups, creams and sauces .
-I even use it in sautéed vegetables.
+It's most commonly used in Indian cuisine.
+However, You can add it to your stews, soups, creams, and sauces .
+I even use it in stir-fried vegetables.

 Another of its common uses is in infusion .
 This is one of the most effective ways to benefit from the properties of turmeric.
 Especially for weight loss.

-You can also add it to your favorite hot or cold drinks and even prepare the famous Golden Milk.
-I personally like to add it to my coffee every morning.
+You can also add it to your favorite hot or cold drinks and even make the famous Golden Milk.
+Personally, I like to add it to my coffee every morning.

-To optimize the absorption of turmeric in our body, consume it with powdered ginger. black pepper powder and a fatty agent (such as olive or coconut oil)
+To optimize the absorption of turmeric in our body, consume it with powdered ginger, black pepper powder and a fatliquoring agent (such as olive or coconut oil)

 Turmeric with pepper

 Curcumin , the active compound in turmeric, is a natural antioxidant and anti-inflammatory.
-On the other hand, black pepper contains piperine, a compound that increases the bioavailability of curcumin.
+Black pepper also contains piperine, a compound that increases the bioavailability of curcumin.
+You can learn more about products that offer these health benefits with our antioxidant pack , designed to combat these symptoms quickly and effectively.

-By combining turmeric with black pepper, the absorption of curcumin in the body is increased, which increases its effectiveness.
+By combining turmeric with black pepper, the absorption of curcumin in the body is increased, increasing its effectiveness.

 Some studies have suggested that take turmeric with pepper It may help reduce joint pain and inflammation, improve heart health, reduce symptoms of depression and anxiety, improve memory and cognitive performance, and may also help prevent or treat certain types of cancer.